pomle/react-flat-store/README.md

 ## Usage

 Flat Store comes with one core component, the `useEntity` hook.
-You are encourage to set up your solution by providing a hook that provides the entire state tree to the context creator, and then use the `useStore` hook that the context creator provides to access the store.
+You are encourage to set up your solution by providing a hook that provides the entire state tree to the context creator, then call `useStore` hook provided by context creator to access the store.

 ### Examples